microsoft/pxt-arcade/docs/courses/csintro1/logic/user-input.md

 game.splash("Hello " + input + "!")
 ```

-This will prompt the user for their name, and then use it in the future.
-This allows for the game to be a bit more personal; it is the player's story, not some random character named "Jim" or "Mink."
-Personalization is not the only thing that user input can be used for, though; it can also be used to craft puzzles that force them to search for clues to how they must respond to a given question.
+Prompts for names, like above, allows games to be more personal.
+The prompts can also enable users to make choices during game play, or make guesses from clues to solve a puzzle, or to use a password.

 ## Student Task #2: Making a (secret?) password